 John F. Kennedy International Airport (JFK), New York

 Seattle-Tacoma International Airport (SEA), Washington

 Washington-Dulles International Airport (IAD), Virginia

 United Airlines is set to resume services between San Francisco and Shanghai from July 8 and plans to add about 25,000 flights in August.
 United will be operating twice-weekly flights between San Francisco and Shanghai via Seoul’s Incheon International Airport.
 Delta Air Lines was the first to fly between the US and mainland China after planes were grounded due to the Covid-19 pandemic.
 Delta restarted its route between Seattle and Shanghai on June 25.
 However, Delta said flights from New York to Lisbon in Portugal and Athens in Greece, which were scheduled for July, would now resume in August.
 It’s also delaying Atlanta to Lagos, Nigeria and JFK to Accra, Ghana.

 Passengers who have been outside of Canada or USA in the past 14 days, are not allowed to enter the country.
 This does not apply to nationals of Canada and permanent residents and their immediate family members.
 Passengers must have a quarantine plan upon arrival and are required to quarantine for a period of 14 days.

-Passengers are not allowed to enter Chile.
-Nationals and residents of Chile will be quarantined for 14 days.
+Passengers are not allowed to enter Chile until August 15th.
+Nationals and residents of Chile will be subject to a 14-day quarantine.

 The European Commission recommended Schengen Member States to lift internal border controls by June 15 and to prolong the temporary restriction on non-essential travel into the EU until June 30.